Last Updated on June 28, 2023

 Want to avoid the whole gift letter exercise?
 Long before you start the home search go ahead and put your gift money in the bank.
 As I’ve stated before, lenders will want your last two months of bank statements.
 Anything that’s been sitting in your account prior to that period is considered “seasoned” and won’t need to be sourced.

 Make sure the generous gifter is aware of tax implications as it relates to gifts of money.
-Current tax rules state that parents can gift up to $30,000 per child to help with a down payment, before they must pay taxes.
-Other family members are able to gift up to $15,000 before they’re required to pay taxes.
+Current tax rules state that any one person (immediate family members of the gift receiver) can gift up to $16,000 to help with a down payment, before they must pay taxes.
+Other family members are able to gift up to $16,000 before they’re required to pay taxes.